Ishaan-10/FINANCIFY/README.md

   <h3 align="center">FINANCIFY</h3>

   <p align="center">
     A web-app made using MERN stack which acts as a hub for all the transactions, subscriptions and goals a person wants to keep a track of.
+Record your transactions by just clicking a photo of the bill/receipt.
     <br />
   </p>
 </p>